Many symptoms of Sjogren's syndrome respond well to self-care measures.

 - Stimulate saliva flow.
 Sugarless gum or hard candies can boost saliva flow.
 Because Sjogren's syndrome increases your risk of dental cavities, limit sweets, especially between meals.
-Lemon juice in water can also help stimulate saliva flow.
+Lemon juice in water also can help stimulate saliva flow.

 - Try artificial saliva.
 Saliva replacement products often work better than plain water because they contain a lubricant that helps your mouth stay moist longer.
 These products may come as a spray or lozenge.